MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/arraylengthfunction.md

 ---
 title: array_length() - Azure Data Explorer
-description: Learn how to use the array_length() function to calculate the number of elements in a dynamic array in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
+description: Learn how to use the array_length() function to calculate the number of elements in a dynamic array. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022